ketch/RK-Opt/paper.md

 work of the main developer's research group, but have since expanded beyond that.

+Because of the nature of `RK-Opt`, applications often involve writing some additional code to impose special constraints, or simply using the existing code as a template.
+A number of related optimization routines written for similar purposes in this vein can be found at https://github.com/SSPmethods.

 # Acknowledgements

-Much of the initial `RK-Opt` development was performed by D. Ketcheson while he was supported by a DOE Computational Science Graduate Fellowship.
+Much of the initial `RK-Opt` development was performed by D. Ketcheson while he was supported by a DOE Computational Science Graduate Fellowship and an AFOSR grant.
 Development has also been supported by funding from King Abdullah University of Science and Technology.

 # References